 - Any ongoing conflict or prolonged absences (ie family holiday) must be communicated and worked out well in advance with team coach.

-- It is expected that a players regular assigned NVFC Team will be their first and foremost soccer commitment in the spring, fall and winter seasons ahead of any other complimentary or supplemental soccer programs.
+- It is expected that a player's regular assigned NVFC Team will be their first and foremost soccer commitment in the spring, fall and winter seasons ahead of any other complementary or supplemental soccer programs.